Active learning for efficiently training emulators of computationally expensive mathematical models: Introduction

-Developing an emulator that approximates a simulator over an input domain is analogous to estimating a response surface, so it is an experimental-design problem~\cite{Kleijnen2004}.
+Developing an emulator that approximates a simulator over an input subdomain is analogous to estimating a response surface, so it is an experimental-design problem~\cite{Kleijnen2004}.
 In this context, the simulator is used to generate data (a \emph{design}), and an emulator is fit to the design.
-In this work we describe an adaptive algorithm for developing designs that are tailored to a specific simulator and a particular emulation task.
-We compare the performance of emulators generated with the adaptive design versus with the standard approach of Latin Hypercube Sampling (LHS), which generates generic designs that are agnostic about the emulation task~\cite{mckay1979} and distribute points across intervals of the input domains.
+We describe an adaptive algorithm for developing designs that are tailored to a specific simulator and a particular emulation task.
+We compare the performance of emulators generated with the adaptive design versus alternative adaptive and non-adaptive designs using benchmark functions and the PSAPC model as test cases.

 This work is organized as follows.
 In Section~\ref{sec:emulation}, we describe desirable characteristics for emulators of simulators in health to motivate our choice of Gaussian Process emulators.
-In Section~\ref{sec:algorithm}, we introduce an adaptive design for developing emulators, which is the focus of this work.
-Section~\ref{sec:example} uses the PSAPC model to explicate the development of emulators that predict life expectancy over no screening for large sets of practically-implementable prostate cancer screening strategies.
-Although our adaptive design is meant for very expensive simulators (that, e.g., take days rather than minutes to evaluate), we use the PSAPC simulator as a model with which we can actually do full computations.
-We compare emulators developed with the sequential design versus those developed with LHS in Section~\ref{sec:results}, and conclude with key remarks (Section~\ref{sec:remarks}).
+In Section~\ref{sec:algorithm}, we review common designs for developing emulators and introduce another adaptive design, which is the focus of this work.
+In Section~\ref{sec:examples} we describe the experiments for comparing our algorithm with emulator-free and alternative emulator-based algorithms.
+We first explore the behavior and performance of our various designs under different situations using benchmark functions (Section~\ref{sec:benchmarks}), and then apply these algorithms to emulate the PSAPC model to develop emulators that predict gains in life expectancy over no screening for large sets of practically-implementable prostate cancer screening strategies (Section~\ref{sec:PSAPC_model}).
+Although our adaptive design is meant for very expensive simulators (that, e.g., take hours or days rather than minutes to evaluate), we use the PSAPC simulator as a model with which we can actually do full computations.
+We present results from the experiments in Section~\ref{sec:results} and conclude with key remarks in Section~\ref{sec:remarks}.